ABOUT KHAN ACADEMY

 - A fun, high-caliber team that trusts you and gives you the freedom to be brilliant

-- The ability to improve real lives and the opportunity to work on high-impact software and programs that are already defining the future of education
+- The ability to put your talents towards a deeply meaningful mission and the opportunity to work on high-impact products that are already defining the future of education

-- Affinity groups where parents, Black and Latinx, women and gender minorities, and LGBT+ identified folks support one another
+- Affinity groups where parents, black and hispanic/latino, women and gender minorities, and LGBTQIA+ identified folks come together

 - And we offer all those other typical benefits as well: 401(k) + 4% matching & comprehensive insurance including medical, dental, vision, and life